21 Parks and Gardens to Visit in Paris, France

 • Bus 82 – Champ de Mars

-• Macaron Hoarder Insider Tip: The Eiffel Tower lights up at night starting at sundown—you can take in the Parisian summertime spirit while enjoying a bottle of wine on the grass with friends.
+• NEP Insider Tip: The Eiffel Tower lights up at night starting at sundown—you can take in the Parisian summertime spirit while enjoying a bottle of wine on the grass with friends.

 Tour Eiffel Champs de Mars